 Small clusters of white flowers will appear midway down the stem and can last up to several days.
 This process usually gets underway in late spring, but some specimens can flower before, or after this time bracket.
 Although Pilea will bloom each year, the show is almost uninspiring and is often removed by horticulturalists so that the plant focuses its energy onto the foliage.

 Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for aphids, spider mite, mealybugs & scale.
+Keep an eye out for aphids, spider mites, mealybugs & scale.
 Common diseases associated with Pilea are root or stem rot, leaf-spot disease, powdery mildew and botrytis (grey mould) - click here for more information about how to identify and address any of these diseases.

 This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.